dylancraven/MetaAnalysis_Course/index.md

 ```
 install.packages(c("metafor","compute.es","ggplot2","dplyr","reshape2","broom","tidyr"),quietly=TRUE)
 ```
-3) If you already have R installed, please update it to the latest version
+3) If you already have R installed, please update it to the latest version:

 ```